chubin/wttr.in/README.md

 ```
 Keep in mind, that when using in `tmux.conf`, you have to escape `%` with `%`, i.e. write there `%%` instead of `%`.

+The output does not contain new line by defalt, when the %-notation is used, but it does contain it when preconfigured format (`1`,`2`,`3` etc.)
+are used.
+To have the new line in the output when the %-notation is used, use '\n' and single quotes when doing a query from the shell.

 In programs, that are querying the service automatically (such as tmux), it is better to use some reasonable update interval.
 In tmux, you can configure it with `status-interval`.

 If several, `:` separated locations, are specified in the query, specify update period